 1. Demonstrate progress from beginning levels of clinical competence toward intermediate levels of competence across all units of the Competency Based Occupational Standards for Speech Pathologists - Entry level ("CBOS")and in reasoning, communication, professionalism, and lifelong learning..

 2. Experience (directly or indirectly) clinical management of developmental disorders in the areas of language, speech, swallowing, voice, fluency and multi-modal communication in children.

 3. Communicate their observations and clinical findings verbally and in writing in a professional and ethical manner.

 4. Demonstrate professional and ethical behaviour appropriate to the policies and procedures of the clinical placement setting.

-|Content||This course provides clinical practice experience with primarily paediatric clinical populations.
-The student is supervised by a qualified speech pathologist.
 The student has the opportunity to observe and work directly with children with a range of impairments, activity limitations and participation restrictions related to speech, language, voice, fluency, swallowing, and multi-modal communication.
-Students will be involved with the planning and delivery of evidence-based services for assessment and treatment of individual cases, have the opportunity to participate in a range of service delivery/case management models.|

 SPTH1001, SPTH1002, SPTH1080, HUBS1403, LING1111, PSYC1010 and PSYC1020

 Face to Face Off Campus 8 hour(s) per Week for Full Term

 Face to Face On Campus 1 hour(s) per Week for 10 Weeks